ing-bank/popmon/docs/source/configuration.rst

 When generating a report from a DataFrame, the reference type can be set with the option ``reference_type``, in four different ways:

 1. Using the DataFrame on which the stability report is built as a self-reference.
-This reference method is static: each time slot is compared to all the previous slots in the DataFrame (all included in one distribution).
+This reference method is static: each time slot is compared to all the slots in the DataFrame (all included in one distribution).
 This is the default reference setting.

     .. code-block:: python